Mediation : Online Dispute Resolution Mediation : ODR new Call to vidhikarya care phone number+917604047601

 Legal and Ethical Considerations

-Remarriage without divorce therefore propels many legal and ethical questions, since it is not only unlawful but also puts a seal on inviolable consequences for all the parties involved.
-The first spouse can file a case of bigamy under section 494 of the IPC and the accused is liable to undergo criminal trial, imprisonment, and fine.
-Also, a second marriage will be regarded as unlawful thus denying the second spouse any legal recognition.
+Remarriage without divorce, therefore, raises many legal and ethical questions, since it is not only unlawful but also puts a seal on irrevocable consequences for all the parties involved.
+The first spouse can file a case of bigamy under section 494 of the IPC, and the accused is liable to undergo criminal trial, imprisonment, and fine.
+Also, a second marriage will be regarded as unlawful, thus denying the second spouse any legal recognition.

 Rights of the Second Wife and Children

-Bigamous marriages are therefore not recognized by the law and the second wife does not qualify to be considered legally married if the first marriage has not been annulled.
-But the children who are born out of bigamous marriage are legally legitimate according to Indian law and the law also recognizes them to claim the property rights from their biological father’s side.
-Section 11 and Section 16 of the Hindu Marriage Act of 1955 illustrate clearly how the rights of the children can be dealt with based on the situation of the marriage.
+Bigamous marriages are therefore not recognised by the law, and the second wife does not qualify to be considered legally married if the first marriage has not been annulled.
+But the children who are born out of a bigamous marriage are legally legitimate according to Indian law, and the law also recognises them to claim the property rights from their biological father’s side.
+Sections 11 and 16 of the Hindu Marriage Act of 1955 illustrate clearly how the rights of the children can be dealt with based on the situation of the marriage.

 Second Marriage Without Divorce

-This being the case, a second marriage without divorce cannot be an easy affair to handle hence requires a lot of caution and legal advice.
+This being the case, a second marriage without divorce cannot be an easy affair to handle, hence, it requires a lot of caution and legal advice.
 Here are some practical steps to consider:

-• Consult a Legal Professional: To know the legal issues and your rights as far as second marriage without divorce is concerned, it is advisable to consult a professional lawyer who specializes in the field of family law.
+• Consult a Legal Professional: To know the legal issues and your rights as far as a second marriage without divorce is concerned, it is advisable to consult a professional lawyer who specialises in the field of family law.

 • Verify Marital Status: Those thinking of marriage are advised to make sure their previous marriage is null and void or that any requirements that were not met when the previous marriage was annulled or dissolved have been met.